xEdelweiss/community-blogging-laravel/README.md

     2. Click "Write post" -> Redirect to login page
     3. "New post" page is opened, but editor is not initialized
 - ImageBlockView is redrawing on click due to decorators, this leads to image refetching
+- TextArea height is not recalculated after page was resized

 # TODO